heliotactic/heliotactic.github.io/secs/index.md

 ## Coding Supplements for Students and Educators

 The calculation of parameters in solar energy are facilitated with software algorithms, particularly for chapters 3-8.
-As such, we have developed coding algorithms for both Scilab (open source) and Python (or Sage) to facilitate the learning process.
-A list of coding examples will be accumulating in the Templates tab.
+As such, we have developed coding algorithms for both Scilab (open source) and Python (or Jupyter) to facilitate the learning process.
+A list of coding examples will be accumulating soon.

 ## Answers to Problem Sets for Educators